KarelvdVrie/EfficientNet-V2_Reproducibility-CS4240/README.md

 {% include_relative Graphs/ImageNetTE-EfficientNetV2-S.html %}

 What can be observed is that with every stage the network becomes more accurate, however there is a significant difference between the training and validation accuracies showing that the network overfits a little.
+Additionally stage 4 doesn't seem to add a lot to this training, indicating that the hyperparameters, specifically reguralization, will need tuning.
+Alternatively it shows that the 4th stage is not required thus saving time and network bandwidth by enabeling a smaller image size.

 While the paper notes an accuracy of 83.9% when trained on ImageNet and 84.9% when trained on ImageNet 21k, we achieve an accuracy of 89.75% on a simpeler subset of ImageNet.
 The achieved results indicate that what the authors originally show in the paper appears to be credible.
 The raise in accuracy can be explained by the chosen dataset.
+When comparing to the top results of ImageNetTE we fall short, the top result is 95.11% [8] where ours is 89.7%.

 # Hyperparameters
 When it comes to hyperparameters, the most interesting components for investigation are the ones, which are part of the progressive learning process.
 More specifically, we look at epochs per stage, dropout limits and image sizes.